 Spermicides include vaginal lotions, foams, jelly, films, suppositories, and tablets containing sperm-killing chemicals.
 They are available without a prescription, but they can be less effective than other methods.

-Fertility awareness involves abstaining from sex or using a barrier birth control method such as a condom during the time when a woman is at highest risk of becoming pregnant.
+Fertility awareness involves abstaining from sex or using a barrier birth control method such as a condom during the time when a woman is at the highest risk of becoming pregnant.

 Emergency contraception can be used after unprotected sex or if there is a concern that birth control was ineffective (such as a broken condom).
 There are two types of emergency contraception available.
 The first is an IUD, placed in the uterus by a health care professional within five days of intercourse.
 The second method is called Plan B, or “morning-after pills”.
 Plan B pills should be taken within five days (preferably three or less) of intercourse and are 75–89% effective at preventing pregnancy.
 Plan B pills may cause nausea, vomiting and other side effects.
 If you are at least 18 years old, Plan B can be bought in pharmacies without a prescription.
-Neither emergency contraception method prevents STDs.
+Neither emergency contraception method prevents STIs.

 What to consider when choosing a method of birth control